-In ‘My Penguin Friend,’ an injured penguin is nursed back to health by a fisherman named João Pereira de Souza, which leads to an unbreakable cross-species bond between the pair.
+In ‘My Penguin Friend,’ an injured penguin is nursed back to health by a fisherman named João Pereira de Souza, which leads to an unbreakable bond between the pair.
 The film captures their wholesome relationship and how it becomes a source of happiness for both characters.
 However, outside forces start probing into the magical tale of friendship when a wildlife documentarian named Paulo steps through the doors of João’s home.
 Although hesitant at first, he considers Paulo’s offer and realizes that the story of Dindim deserves to be seen by the rest of the world.
-To that end, Paulo plays a pivotal role in bringing the inspirational story to public attention and chronicling a worthwhile story of empathy and love between humans and animals.
+To that end, Paulo plays a pivotal role in bringing the inspirational connection to public attention and chronicling a worthwhile tale of empathy and love between humans and animals.

 Although ‘My Penguin Friend’ is based on the true story of a retired bricklayer, João Pereira de Souza, and his relationship with a Magellanic penguin named Dindim, the movie presents a semi-fictionalized version of the truth.
 Several elements of the real story are presented through a more dramatic lens, which includes the character of Paulo, who befriends João, the fisherman, in the movie.
 In reality, the character seems inspired by biologist and wildlife documentarian João Paulo Krajewski.
 Like Paulo in the film, it was Krajewski who brought the story of João and Dindim to the wider audience through several interviews and a documentary about their relationship.